quintenroets/superpathlib/README.md

         return sum(1 for _ in self.iterdir())
 ```

-This only works if you inherit from plib Path, not the standard library pathlib Path
+This only works if you inherit from plib Path, not pathlib Path

 ## Installation